Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Americans' purchasing power has increased, thanks to credit, allowing them to buy homes, cars, and other goods utilizing a “buy now pay over time” method.
-But consumer debt was $16.5 trillion as of September 2022, with the average American debt among consumers being $96,371.
+But consumer credit card debt has increased by more than 8% in 2024, hitting a total of $1.17 trillion across the US.

 Don't be surprised if you hear from a company called TRS Recovery Services because Amazon (a favorite) and other online retailers hire TRS to collect their debts.
 Whenever a transaction fails for any reason, including insufficient funds in your account, or incorrect entry of your account number, it will be transferred to TRS Recovery Services for collection.